micheles/micheles.github.io/_posts/2015-07-01-modernizing-python-libraries.md

 Python 3 code is still good.

-Having a single code base is clearly a superior solution, because it avoids any intermediate (and fragile) step and it allows to procede incrementally.
+Having a single code base is clearly a superior solution, because it avoids any intermediate (and fragile) step; moreover, it allows to procede incrementally.
 Consider for instance the situation of the GEM libraries, i.e. respectively: